longhorn/longhorn/docs/expansion.md

 ## Frontend expansion
-- Longhorn will expand a Longhorn volume's frontend even if the volume is in the maintenance mode.
+- To prevent the frontend expansion from being interfered by unexpected data R/W, Longhorn supports OFFLINE expansion only.
-- For the OFFLINE expansion, Longhorn will automatically attach the `detached` volume to a random node then do expansion.
+The `detached` volume will be automatically attached to a random node with maintenance mode.

-  For the ONLINE expansion, users can read/write the volume while expansion.

 - Rebuilding/adding replicas is not allowed during the expansion and vice versa.